 The ocamlyacc command produces a parser from a context-free grammar specification with attached semantic actions, in the style of yacc.
-Assuming the input file is grammar.mly, executing produces Caml code for a parser in the file grammar.ml, and its interface in file grammar.mli.
+Assuming the input file is grammar.mly, executing ocamlyacc options grammar.mly produces Caml code for a parser in the file grammar.ml, and its interface in file grammar.mli.